 Reduce energy consumption: Turn the lights off in your cabin when you don’t need them, make sure you unplug your electricals (like phone chargers) when they’re not being used, and open a window or patio door to cool off if you can to avoid using the air con.

-Reduce water usage: Take shorter showers, reuse your bed linens and towels, especially around the pool.
-Some cruise lines have a big pile of towels by the pool which you can help yourself to, so try to keep hold of one all day rather than leaving it and picking up another later.
+Reduce water usage: Take shorter showers, reuse bed linens and towels, especially around the pool.
+Some cruise lines have piles of towels by the pool which you can help yourself to, so try to keep hold of one all day rather than leaving it and picking up another later.

 Bring your own toiletries: In a week’s cruise you can easily get through a dozen mini bottles of shampoo, conditioner and shower gel, so instead pack your own soap and shampoo bars.

-And finally – ask questions: If you want to know what a cruise line’s doing for the environment before you book, or don’t know where you can recycle waste when you’re on board ship, then ask someone.
+And finally, ask questions: If you want to know what a cruise line’s doing for the environment before you book, or don’t know where you can recycle waste on board ship, then ask someone.
 The more people ask, the more cruise lines will take these things seriously.

-The cruise industry is so competitive now that companies are fighting to distinguish themselves and attract more customers.
-So the more pressure they get from customers to improve cruise sustainability and environmental standards, the more these issues will rise up their agendas – and hopefully the better the cruise industry’s environmental record will get in future.
+The cruise industry is so competitive that companies are fighting to distinguish themselves and attract more customers.
+So the more pressure they get from customers to improve sustainability and environmental standards, the more these issues will rise up their agendas – and hopefully the better the cruise industry’s environmental record will get in future.